-You can travel to Malta without any restrictions.
-Daily flights have restarted through BA, Ryanair and easyJet.
+You can travel to Italy without any restrictions.
+Daily flights have restarted through BA, easyJet, Ryanair, Vueling and Iberia.

 You can travel to Poland without any restrictions.
 Daily flights have restarted through Ryanair, Wizz Air, LOT, easyJet and BA.

-You can travel to Slovenia without any restrictions.
-Daily flights have restarted through easyJet.
+From September 12, you can travel to Sweden without any restrictions.
+Daily flights have resumed through Ryanair, BA and Finnair.

 Anyone who shows symptoms on arrival could be asked to take a PCR test.
 Depending on the result, you may have to quarantine for 14 days.
 Pegasus, BA and Turkish Airlines have all restarted flights.